-Fabric play: why it’s good for children with disability or autism
+Fabric play: why it’s good for children with disability, autism or other additional needs

 Fabric play involves playing with pieces of fabric in any way that your child wants – for example, dancing with fabric, making costumes or building cubbyhouses.